patelsun9066/StockAlert/README.md

 ![](candlestick.gif)

-<b>Finally, subscribe for stock alerts for your desired stock ticker!<b>
+<b>Then, subscribe for stock alerts for your desired stock ticker!<b>
 ![](emailsub.gif)

 Tecnologies Used:

   Front-End: React.js, HTML, CSS, Axios.js, AWS S3 (for static hosting)